mrvea/angular-service-layer/README.md

     }
 ```

-The mixins function does need to "know" how we get the `handler`, so it calls `Gethandler`.
+The mixin function does not need to "know" how we get the `handler`, so it calls abstracted `Gethandler` method.
 This method uses angular `Injector` class to "get" the service.
-The layer is not injected unless one of its methods is called.
+The child layer is not injected unless one of its methods are called.
 The `Injector` class is usually injected as well, so extended class will need to constructor inject it as protected property with the same name or add it as static injector at a module level.
-Note: The static variable approach did not sit right with me, and modules are not as popular now.
+Note: The static variable approach did not sit right with me, and modules are not as popular now, due to standalone components.

 ```ts
     export class ResolverLayer<T extends GenericObj[]> extends AbstractLayer {